Festivals in Nepal and its Celebation Dates

 Falgun Poornima (Holi)

-Holi falls on the Nepalis month Falgun that is why it is also referred to as the Falgun Purnima.
+Holi falls on the Nepali month Falgun, also called the Falgun Purnima.
 People also visit different places and enjoy themselves during Holi.
-Holi in Nepal is celebrated on two different days, the first day in the Himalayan and Hilly region and the second day in the Terai region.
+Holi in Nepal is celebrated on two additional days: the first day in the Himalayan and Hilly region and the second day in the Terai region.
 People tend to drink Bhang and dance on the day of Holi.

 Bisket Jatra Festivals in Nepal